-On our first trip to Disney World, we were walking towards the Magic Kingdom when my then 10-year-old niece veered a little to her right.
-A large group walked between us.
+On our first trip to Disney World, we were walking into the Magic Kingdom when a large group walked between my then 10-year-old niece and us.
 For a minute or so, she lost sight of us, and we lost sight of her.
-It wasn’t a big deal.
-But it made me realize just how easy it is to lose a child at Disney World.
-There are literally tens of thousands of people in the parks every day.
-Before your next trip, make sure you and your children know what to do if you get separated.
-To help, here are some tips to keep your kids safe at Disney World.
+It made me realize just how easy it is to lose a child at Disney World and how important it is for kids to know what to do if it happens to them.

 Teach Your Kids

-Teach Them Full Names and Cell Phone Numbers
+#1: Teach Them Full Names and Cell Phone Numbers

 This is information you should go over with them repeatedly until they are at least 8 years old.
 Just because they know it in June doesn’t mean they will remember it in September.
 In the weeks leading up to your Disney trip, practice this a lot.
 Go over it again while at Disney World.

 It’s also a good idea while at Disney World to teach your child the name of your hotel.
 This is especially true if you are staying on property.
 It can be helpful if your child can tell a cast member or police officer where you are staying.

-Teach Them What To Do If They Get Lost
+#2: Teach Them What To Do If They Get Lost

 Explain the plan before you leave home.
 When you arrive at Disney World, go over it again.
 Remind them of the plan each day on your trip.
 And make sure they can recite it back to you without hesitation!

-Point Out Cast Members and Their Name Tags
+#3: Point Out Cast Members and Their Name Tags